-RAID 6 Data Recovery, RAID 60 Data Recovery Services
+RAID 6 Data Recovery by the Authority in Data Recovery

 Whether it's a RAID 6 logical disk failure or severe physical drives damage, ACE Data Recovery can help.
 We utilize the advanced and innovative techniques, proprietary equipment and software to recover your RAID 6 very fast and efficiently, while maintaining the integrity of the data.
 With so many successful RAID 6 recovery cases, we have already dealt with almost every possible RAID 6 failure scenarios.

 This RAID level 6 is similar to RAID 5, but includes a second parity scheme that is distributed across different drives and therefore offers extremely high fault tolerance and drive-failure tolerance.
 RAID 6 can withstand a double disk failure.

 RAID 6 requires a minimum of four disks and a maximum of 16 disks to be implemented.
 Usable capacity is always 2 less than the number of available disk drives in the RAID set.

 With less expensive, but less reliable SATA disk drives in a configuration that employs RAID 6 , it is possible to achieve a higher level of availability than a Fiber Channel Array using RAID 5.
 This is because the second parity drive in the RAID 6 RAID set can withstand a second failure during a rebuild.
 In a RAID 5 set, the degraded state and/or the rebuilding time onto a hot spare is considered the window at which the RAID array is most vulnerable to data loss.
 During this time, if a second disk failure occurs, data is unrecoverable.
 With RAID 6 there are no windows of vulnerability as the second parity drive protects against this.